svin24/svin24.github.io/content/blog/Framing-accessibility-in-broader-terms.md

 icons mean, for a start.
 They may not have the motor skill to hold their mouse over the button and read the tool-tip, either, and might not know that they can do that in the first place!
 Reliance on unfamiliar design language in general is a kind of inaccessible design.
-Remember this icon? 💾 Flashing banner ads are also inaccessible for users with ADHD, and if we're being honest, for everyone else, too.
+Remember the "save" icon? 💾 Flashing banner ads are also inaccessible for users with ADHD, and if we're being honest, for everyone else, too.
 Software which is not responsive on many kinds of devices (touch, mouse and keyboard, different screen sizes, aspect ratios, orientations) is not accessible.
 Software which requires the latest and greatest technologies to use (such as a modern web browser) is also not accessible.

 Adequate answers to these problems are often expensive and uncomfortable, so no one wants to think about them.
 Social-media-esque designs which are deliberately